 Q&A: Comparison of benefits under Railroad Retirement and Social Security

-CHICAGO — Employers and employees covered by the Railroad Retirement Act pay higher retirement taxes than those covered by the Social Security Act, so that railroad retirement benefits remain higher than social security benefits, especially for career employees who have 30 or more years of service.
+CHICAGO — Employers and employees covered by the Railroad Retirement Act pay higher retirement taxes than those covered by the Social Security Act.
+As a result, railroad retirement benefits are higher than social security benefits, especially for career employees (those employees who have 30 or more years of service).

 1. How do the average monthly railroad retirement and social security benefits paid to retired employees and spouses compare?

-The Railroad Retirement Act also provides supplemental railroad retirement annuities of between $23 and $43 a month, which are payable to employees who retire directly from the rail industry with 25 or more years of service.
+The Railroad Retirement Act also provides supplemental railroad retirement annuities of between $23 and $43 a month, which are payable to employees with railroad service prior to October 1981 who retire directly from the rail industry with 25 or more years of service.

 2. Are the benefits awarded to recent retirees generally greater than the benefits payable to those who retired years ago?

 Yes, because recent awards are based on higher average earnings.
 Age annuities awarded to career railroad employees retiring in fiscal year 2019 averaged about $4,245 a month while monthly benefits awarded to workers retiring at full retirement age under social security averaged nearly $1,985.
 If spouse benefits are added, the combined benefits for the employee and spouse would total $5,900 under railroad retirement coverage, compared to $2,980 under social security.
 Adding a supplemental annuity to the railroad family’s benefit increases average total benefits for current career rail retirees to about $5,930 a month.

 3. How much are the disability benefits currently awarded?